AlexeyPechnikov/pygmtsar/README.md

        ./configure --with-orbits-dir=<orbitsdir> --prefix=<installdir>

-   where <orbitsdir> was defined in step (3) and <installdir> is where you want to place all the executables.
    For example, you might run

        ./configure --with-orbits-dir=/usr/local/orbits

-5) To build all executables, type make
+5) To build all executables, type

-   Assuming that went well, you can install executables, scripts, and shared data by running
+       make
        make install

 6) test the commands: gmt, esarp, xcorr, conv, gmtsar.csh, etc.